AetherKnowledge/GunRun-Arena/README.md

-# SIA-Game 🎮
+# GunRun Arena 🎮
 *A 2D Online Platformer Shooter Built for Multiplayer Fun*
 **System Integration and Architecture (SIA) Project**

 ## 📚 Overview
-**SIA-Game** is a 2D online multiplayer platformer shooter developed as part of a **System Integration and Architecture** course project.
+**GunRun Arena** is a 2D online multiplayer platformer shooter developed as part of a **System Integration and Architecture** course project.
 It combines fast-paced platforming with online shooting mechanics, allowing players to either join online multiplayer sessions or host LAN games with friends.

-Built with modularity and integration in mind, SIA-Game demonstrates the power of scalable and synchronized game architecture while delivering fun and competitive gameplay.
+Built with modularity and integration in mind, GunRun Arena demonstrates the power of scalable and synchronized game architecture while delivering fun and competitive gameplay.

 ## 🚀 Features
 - 🔫 **Online Multiplayer** — Connect with players over the internet